-Dr. Barry Andrews became President of the Company in October 2003, and was appointed a director of the Company in January 2004.
-Prior to that, he had served as Vice President, Engineering and Chief Technical Officer of the Company since February 2001.
+Dr. Barry Andrews became Vice Chairman of the Company in March 2005 and was appointed a director of the Company in January 2004.
+Dr. Andrews had previously served as President of the Company since October 2003.
+Prior to that, he had served as Vice President, Engineering and Chief Technology Officer of the Company from February 2001.
 From December 2000 to February 2001, he served as Director of Customer Premise Equipment & Gateway Development of the Company.
 From January 1996 to December 2000, Dr. Andrews served as Video R&D Manager and Senior Software Engineer of the Company.
-He received a B.A.Sc. in Engineering Science from Simon Fraser University, a M.S. in Electrical Engineering, a M.S. in Statistics, and a Ph.D. in Electrical Engineering from Stanford University.
+He received a B.A.Sc. in Engineering Science from Simon Fraser University, a M.S. in Electrical Engineering, a M.S. in Statistics and a Ph.D. in Electrical Engineering from Stanford University.

+Ret.
 Major General Guy L. Hecker, Jr. has served as a director of the Company since August 1997.
 He has served as the President of Stafford, Burke and Hecker, Inc., a consulting firm based in Alexandria, Virginia, since 1982.
-Prior to his retirement from the Air Force in 1982, Major General Hecker's most recent positions included Director of the Air Force Office of Legislative Liaison and an appointment in the Office of the Deputy Chief of Staff, Research, Development and Acquisition for the Air Force.
+Prior to his retirement from the Air Force in 1982, Ret.
+Major General Hecker's most recent positions included Director of the Air Force Office of Legislative Liaison and an appointment in the Office of the Deputy Chief of Staff, Research, Development and Acquisition for the Air Force.
 Earlier, he served as a pilot and commander in both fighter and bomber aircraft units, including command of a bomber wing and an air division.
 During his Air Force career, Major General Hecker was awarded a number of military decorations, including the Air Force Distinguished Service Medal, the Silver Star, the Legion of Merit (awarded twice) and the Distinguished Flying Cross.
+Ret.
 Major General Hecker received a B.A. from The Citadel, an M.A. in International Relations from George Washington University, an honorary Ph.D. in military science from The Citadel and completed the management development program at Harvard Business School.